Amey-Thakur/COMPUTER-NETWORK-AND-COMPUTER-NETWORK-LAB/README.md

      ========================================================================================= -->
 ## Overview

-Computer Network (CSC503) and CN Lab (CSL502) are core subjects in the Third Year (Semester V) of the Computer Engineering curriculum at the University of Mumbai.
+Computer Network (CSC503) and Computer Network Laboratory (CSL502) are core subjects in the Third Year (Semester V) of the Computer Engineering curriculum at the University of Mumbai.
 These courses provide foundational knowledge of network architecture, communication protocols, data transmission, and network security.

 ### Course Topics